open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 1) Set status code to OK for all spans with a path `/health`
 2) Keep only `service.name`, `service.namespace`, `cloud.region` resource attributes
 3) Set `name` to the `http.route` attribute if it is set
+4) Limit all span attributes such that each span has no more than 100 attributes.
+5) Limit all resource attributes such that each resource no more than 100 attributes.